argoproj/argoproj/community/feature-status.md

 1. _Alpha_ features can transition to _Beta_.
-1. If for some reason an _Alpha_ feature fails to be promoted, it will eventually be removed from the code base followed from a deprecation period.
+1. If for some reason an _Alpha_ feature fails to be promoted, it will eventually be removed from the code base.
 1. _Beta_ features can transition to _Stable_.
 1. If for some reason a _Beta_ feature fails to be promoted, it could eventually be removed from the code base followed from at least one